msainsburydale/NeuralEstimators/README.md

 [julia-docs-url]: https://msainsburydale.github.io/NeuralEstimators.jl/dev/

-This repository contains the `R` interface to the `Julia` package `NeuralEstimators`, which facilitates the development of neural estimators in a user-friendly manner.
-The native `Julia` version is available [here](https://github.com/msainsburydale/NeuralEstimators.jl).
+This repository contains the `R` interface to the `Julia` package `NeuralEstimators` (see [here](https://github.com/msainsburydale/NeuralEstimators.jl)). `NeuralEstimators` facilitates the user-friendly development of neural point estimators, which are neural networks that transform data into parameter point estimates.
+They are likelihood free, substantially faster than classical methods, and can be designed to be approximate Bayes estimators.
+The package caters for any model for which simulation is feasible.

-## Getting started

-See the [vignette](https://raw.githack.com/msainsburydale/NeuralEstimators/main/NeuralEstimators.html) for an overview of the framework and package, and for an illustrative example.
+See the [vignette](https://raw.githack.com/msainsburydale/NeuralEstimators/main/NeuralEstimators.html) to get started!

 ### Installation tips